2021 Farmers’ Market Guide

 4) Crafts may be sold at the market.
 All items to be sold must be “homegrown” or “home made”.
 No exceptions.
 Items not permitted include animals or flea market-type items.
 All crafts must be juried by market manager before they will be allowed to be sold at the market.
 There are no informational tables permitted at the market.
 Photos for jury may be sent to email@example.com.
 Crafts will be limited to 20% of our overall market numbers.

-5) Vendors who participate in 4 or more market dates are required to provide their own liability insurance in the amount of one million dollars.
+5) Vendors who participate in 4 or more market dates are required to provide their own liability insurance in the amount of 300k.
 Vendor shall provide proof of said insurance upon request.
 Vendors will also be requested to sign a liability waiver (in this document).

 6) Vendors with a business or store front (outside of the historic downtown) selling the same items will not be permitted to participate.
 Exceptions may be made by the MSD director or the market manager.

-7) Refrigeration is not available, while at the fairgrounds.
+7) Refrigeration is available upon request.
 Electricity is limited and may be available when arranged by the seller.
 Electricity will be available for returning vendors first.
 Please consult with MSD director or the market manager.

 9) The Market Manager(s) and/or Main Street Director is responsible for space assignments, public safety, and enforcement of the market rules.
 Spaces will be assigned with consideration to the length of time at the Market, continuity, product presentation, and the best interests of the entire market.
 If you have a concern or complaint regarding market rules please submit your complaint to the market manager in writing and it will be reviewed with the market manager, the president of Main Street Delaware’s Board of Directors and the Executive Director.
 Please note that all rules are subject to change based upon the overall betterment of the market and downtown Delaware.